 - The defendant has made no offer:If an offer is made, then it is you who decides whether or not to accept the offer; we and your Barrister will give our advice in relation to any offer, but the ultimate decision is yours.
 In such event your options will be clearly explained to you by us and your Barrister.
 Read More >

 Have you a question about your accident or claim?
 See our page on Frequently asked Legal Questions or contact our legal team today.
 Personal Injuries FAQ >

 Other than acting for our clients, we also provide support services

 such as sourcing the best medical experts providing the necessary treatments, Physiotherapists, Engineers and more.
 We also provide funding services

 for your case outlay while it is in progress.
 Before we make a recommendation, we will discuss your case with you in detail.
-In many cases, it will be clear from the outset that you will succeed in being fully compensated.
+In many cases, it will be clear from the outset that your injury case will be successful.
 If however we believe you have no case we will tell you immediately.
 It will not be in your interest to pursue a case that stands little chance of success.
 Contact us for more information about starting your claim >